Merman: Antiquity

 Perhaps the first recorded merman was the Assyrian-Babylonian sea-god Ea (called Enki by the Sumerians), linked to the figure known to the Greeks as Oannes.
-However, while some popular writers have equated Oannes of the Greek period to the god Ea (and to Dagon), Oannes was rather one of the apkallu servants to Ea.
+However, while some popular writers have equated Oannes of the Greek period to the god Ea, Oannes was rather one of the apkallu servants to Ea.

 The apkallu have been described as "fish-men" in cuneiform texts, and if Berossus is to be believed, Oannes was indeed a being possessed of a fish head and man's head beneath, and both a fish tail and manlike legs.
 (Note: Berrosus, as preserved by Alexander Polyhistor.)
 But Berossus was writing much later during the era of Greek rule, engaging in the "construction" of the past.
-Thus even though figurines have been unearth to corroborate this fish-man iconography, these can be regarded as representing "human figures clad in fish cloaks", rather than a being with a fish head growing above the human head.
+Thus even though figurines have been unearthed to corroborate this fish-man iconography, these can be regarded as representing "human figures clad in fish cloaks", rather than a being with a fish head growing above the human head.
 And the god Ea is also seen as depicted wearing a fish cloak by modern scholars.